diversen/image-auto-rotate/README.md

 use diversen\imageRotate;

-// Works directly on image
+// The class works directly on an image
 $rotate = new imageRotate();
 $rotate->fixOrientation($file['tmp_name']);
 ~~~